CynthiaSpinner/StormSafe/README.md

 # StormSafe

 StormSafe is a real-time storm tracking and weather monitoring application that provides users with up-to-date information about weather conditions, storm movements, and potential hazards in their area.
 The application continuously updates weather data to provide precise storm tracking and accurate arrival time predictions.
+It features real-time location tracking to provide personalized weather information and storm alerts based on the user's exact position.

 ## Features